COSC-499-W2023/year-long-project-team-13/docs/weekly logs/Team13Weeklog.md

   - Displayed the video request ID on the record video page and upload video page.
   - Recorded video and post successfully saved to the database.
   - Notification details updated to include title, description, and due date of the video request.
+  - Fixed Upload video and Login page css layout.
-  - S3 video upload is working and the video can be viewed on the website and database.
+  - S3 video upload is working and the video and photo can be viewed on the website and database.
-  - S3 photo upload is still work in progress.
+  - Increased Elastic Beanstalk server upload file size limit up to 50 MB.
   - Deleted pycache files, and added gitignore file to test if it work or not.
+  - Updated/Cleaned up requirement.txt for unnecessary install package.

 Burnup chart
 ![Burnup](./images/burnup/term2_week10_burnup.png)